TritonDataCenter/sdc-cloudapi/docs/index.md

 ## 9.2.0

-- Added new ImportImageFromDC API method to allow an image to be copied to another DC in the same cloud.
+- Added new ImportImageFromDatacenter API method to allow an image to be copied to another datacenter in the same cloud.

 ## 9.1.0